7

 3. Enter your permission set information.

-4. Select the types of users for the permission set.
+4. Select the user types for the permission set.
 Select a specific user or permission-set license.
 Or, if users with different licenses are assigned the permission set, select None.

 5. Add the required permissions and settings to the permission set.
 For more information, see Configure Permissions and Access in Permission Sets in Salesforce Help.